OpenSpace/OpenSpace/support/types/README.md

 ## Top-Level Contract (Strict)

-All schemas **must** define exactly the following top-level properties:
+All schemas **must** define exactly the following top-level properties.
+This structure defines the contract between the API and the client: `topicPayload` is the input, and `data` is the streamed output.

   - `topicId`
   - `topicPayload`